 Given that the F factor in these cells is integrated into the chromosome of the cell, this process results in the transfer of parts of the cell’s DNA material (chromosomal material) along with replicated T plasmid.
 This results in recombination in the recipient cell as the genetic material integrates into the chromosome.

-Although conjugation is common between bacterial cells of the same species, this process has also been shown to occur between members of different genera (different bacterial species).
+Although conjugation is common between bacterial cells of the same species, this process has also been shown to occur between members of different genera (various bacterial species).
 Moreover, according to recent studies, this has also been shown to occur between bacterial cells (prokaryotes) and eukaryotic cells.

 In particular, this behavior has been recognized among members of the class Alphaproteobacteria that have a parasitic or symbiotic relationship with eukaryotic hosts.